I keep thinking of myself as that leaky bucket. I marvel at the fact that I don’t need to put myself into God’s ocean of love; I’m already there.

 But it doesn’t take long before my ego asks, “So, what are you doing here?”

 The answer comes to me in the middle of the night: I am “doing” the will of God.
-As we rest in God’s love, we are fulfilling all God wants us to do with our lives.
+As I rest in God’s love, I am fulfilling all God wants me to do with my life.

-Out of our resting, out of God’s fullness comes surrender to his will.
+Out of this resting, out of God’s fullness comes surrender to God’s will.
 I can surrender from a place of being immersed in love, because I know that God is attending to my needs.
 My ego can relax: God is my creator, saviour, and sanctifier.

 Here in God’s ocean of love, with my ego asleep beside me, I am free to do whatever pleases God.